GoogleCloudPlatform/pgadapter/docs/npgsql.md

 ```

 npgsql always starts a transaction with isolation level `read committed` if no isolation level is
 specified when calling `connection.BeginTransaction()`.
-Include `IsolationLevel.Serializable` to
+Include `IsolationLevel.Serializable` or
-work around this problem:
+`IsolationLevel.RepeatableRead` to work around this problem:

 ```csharp
 using var connection = new NpgsqlConnection(ConnectionString);